-We understand that the original instruments or written statements may not be available for you to send to us (e.g. they have been lost or already lodged with the Register for Titles).
+We understand that the original instruments or written statements may not be available for you to send to us (e.g. they have been lost or already lodged with the Titles Registry).

 In these situations, we accept the following alternative documentation if it enables us to make a reassessment:

 - a copy of the document showing the stamping details